benkern-art/Rural-EV-Charging-Texas/README.md

  <img src="https://user-images.githubusercontent.com/77947190/167277861-da1a0cdb-df51-47ac-a9ce-0a5f1dcc9046.png" width="500", height = "400" />
 </p>

 This time series graph shows the total EV registration snapshots across all counties at different snapshot dates.
 Unlike the other two graphs, the sum of snapshots are not aggregated by month and year but across day, month, and year.
 The graph highlights the lack of inconsistency with the EV registration snapshots over time.
 There are some noticable peaks in count of EVs on the road in June 2019, January 2020, May 2020,  and the largest peak in December 2020, where the count of EV snapshots surpassed 10,000 statewide. one reason for the  sudden spikes could be explained by the inconsistency in the snapshot count; There could have been more EVs on the road at locations where the data was being collected or more EVs on the road on a particular holiday.
 The time series graphs also don't appear to highlight any seasonal trends in EV registration.
 In fact, in all three time series graphs, there is a steady decline in EV registration snapshots starting in early January of 2021.
-Without seeing a consistent and steady increase in EVs on the road, expanding EV charging infrastructure at this time and especially in rural counties would not be the most optimal policy goal since the lack of EVs recorded in those areas would not service many people and would thus lead to poor cashflow.

 <h2 align="center"> Choropleth Maps </h2>